chitika/cberl/README.md

 Performance
 -------

-I included [results](https://github.com/aliyakamercan/cberl/blob/pool/bench/macbook_cberl.png) of [basho_bench](http://docs.basho.com/riak/latest/cookbooks/Benchmarking/) which I ran on my mac.
+I included [results](https://github.com/wcummings/cberl/blob/master/bench/macmini_cberl_new.png) of [basho_bench](http://docs.basho.com/riak/latest/cookbooks/Benchmarking/) which I ran on my mac.
 It is the results of 100 processes using a pool of 5 connections.
-Anyways this is pretty meaningless since requirements and system specifications change all the time.
 I included basha_bench driver and config file under bench.
 Please tweak the config file for your requirement and run your own benchmarks.

 TODO
 ----